 NPS sample size guidelines

-There are a few things to keep in mind when when deciding on a quantitative sample size for your NPS research:
+There are a few things to keep in mind when deciding on a quantitative sample size for your customer feedback survey:

 - Number of customers – the larger your customer base the larger the required sample.